NCAR/wrf_hydro_docker/dev/modeltesting/Readme.md

 The `--config` argument is required and specifies the configuration to test, which is one of the configs listed in the wrf_hydro_nwm_public/trunk/NDHMS/hydro_namelist.json file keys.
 The `--domain_tag` argument specifies a GitHub tagged release version of the testing domain to retrieve.
-If tag is not specified, the bleeding-edge version of the domain is retrieved.
+Or, if retrieving the bleeding edge use 'dev' for the tag, in which case the bleeding-edge domain will be retrieved from google drive.

 Alternatively, you may mount your own local domain to use in testing with a volume mount `-v /<local_system_path_for_domain>:/home/docker/example_case`

 **Get Help**
 You may get help on the usage of this container locally by calling the container help